The man responsible was a young Frenchman named Henri Fauconnier.

 News about Malaysia’s palm oil industry in January 2020 was different from the usual controversies – sustainability and environmental impact.

-India, who has been the top importer of Malaysian palm oil for the past five years, decided they didn’t want to buy the commodity from us anymore.
+India, which has been the top importer of Malaysian palm oil for the past five years, decided they didn’t want to buy the commodity from us anymore.
 The move was retaliation after our Prime Minister, Tun Dr Mahathir Mohamad criticised the country’s policy towards Kashmir.